hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 end
 {% endhighlight %}

-When we initialize the Worker it creates a new Thread with the work to be performed.
-At this instant the worker will simply pause on the `while` loop until new items are available in the queue.
+When we initialize the Worker it also runs on a separate Thread.
+At this moment the Worker will simply pause on the `while` loop until new items are available in the queue.
 It will then pull jobs and execute them until it meets the exit condition.

 Then, with the `join` method we wait for the Worker to complete.

 ## Managing workers: the worker pool

 Now we can move up the abstraction ladder and assemble multiple workers together that share the same queue.
-The worker pool can be considered as a very thin layer on top of an array of workers.
+The worker pool can be considered to be a very thin layer on top of an array of workers.

 As usual we start by writing the tests first.
-We'll use the [Fibonacci sequence][fibonacci_wikipedia] so we can let the worker pool churning the calculations.
+We'll use the [Fibonacci sequence][fibonacci_wikipedia] so we can let the worker pool churn the calculations.

 {% highlight ruby %}
 describe WorkerPool do